top of page

 • Tenants must receive a written summary of findings within 3 working days of the investigation finishing.

-• Where a home cannot be made safe within these timeframes, the landlord must offer suitable alternative accommodation.
+• If a home cannot be made safe within these timeframes, the landlord must offer suitable alternative accommodation.

 Phase 1 covers damp and mould.
 Future phases will extend the same structure of legal timeframes to other hazards such as excess cold, structural issues, and fire safety between 2026 and 2027.

 The law makes response times enforceable, not advisory.
-Social landlords must now be able to prove they can identify, triage, and resolve hazards inside those timelines.
+Social landlords must now prove they can identify, triage, and resolve hazards within those timelines.
 Failure to comply risks enforcement action from the Regulator of Social Housing, potential fines, and significant reputational damage.

-• Review and test repair and inspection workflows to make sure emergency responses are possible within 24 hours.
+• Review and test repair and inspection workflows to ensure emergency responses are possible within 24 hours.

-• Audit all open damp and mould cases and prioritise based on risk.
+• Audit all open damp and mould cases and prioritise them based on risk.

 • Confirm contractor and subcontractor capacity to meet the new deadlines.